Saniewski/mongo-express-docker-extension/README.md

 - Specify the MongoDB server to connect to.
 - Save credentials for future use.

+## Usage

+To connect to a MongoDB server, you can use the `Basic` authentication method by providing a hostname and a port of the MongoDB instance.
+Specifying a username and password is optional, depending on the security of your MongoDB server.
+Alternatively, you can use the `Connection String` authentication method by providing a valid MongoDB connection string.
+For instructions on how to use MongoDB connection strings, please, refer to [the official MongoDB documentation][7].

 ## Screenshots

 ![Login Page - Basic 1][1]